prakash-2702/Face_Detection/README.md

 * Face detection is a computer technology being used in a variety of applications that identifies human faces in digital images.
 * OpenCV’s deep learning face detector is based on the Single Shot Detector (SSD) framework with a ResNet base network.
 * When using OpenCV’s deep neural network module with Caffe models, you’ll need two sets of files:
-  1.The .prototxt file(s) which define the model architecture (i.e., the layers themselves) 2.The .caffemodel file which contains the weights for the actual layers
+  1. The .prototxt file(s) which define the model architecture (i.e., the layers themselves)
+  2. The .caffemodel file which contains the weights for the actual layers

 **Steps followed in this process:**
   1. Constructing the argument parse.